Dependent Neglect Proceedings in Tennessee

-Brighter Day Law’s Legal Team Handles Dependent and Neglect Cases in Chatham, Davidson County, Montgomery County, Sumner County, Robertson County, Williamson County, Wilson County, and Throughout Middle Tennessee
+Brighter DaySM Law’s Legal Team Handles Dependent and Neglect Cases in Cheatham County, Davidson County, Montgomery County, Sumner County, Robertson County, Williamson County, Wilson County, and Throughout Middle Tennessee

 Table of Contents

 Understanding the Laws that Apply to Dependent and Neglected Cases in Tennessee

 In Tennessee, a dependent and neglected child is defined as follows:

 - He or she is without a parent, guardian, or legal custodian;

 - He or she has a parent, guardian, or someone they live with but that individual is not fit for caring for and fulfilling the needs of the child, whether due to cruelty, mental incapacity, or depravity;